What is EVOO & How Does It Compare To Other Olive Oil Grades

 Might Ward off Cardiovascular Disease

-EVOO can certainly be good for you.
-Your blood pressure may drop, you may not have as many blood clots, your blood vessels could be healthier, and you could have less bad cholesterol and inflammation through eating this olive oil.
+EVOO can certainly be good for the body and overall health.
+A person’s blood pressure may drop, they may not have as many blood clots, and blood vessels could be healthier.
+It could also mean less bad cholesterol and inflammation.
 Those factors overall do lead to a better heart and a better you.

-If you already use olive oil for baking, dressing, poaching, sautéing, frying, and cooking your favorite dishes, EVOO fits into that role perfectly as well.
+EVOO food oil can be used for baking, dressing, poaching, sautéing, frying, and cooking favorite dishes.
 It also makes a phenomenal dressing on salads or even chicken.

-EVOO does have a somewhat lower smoke point than standard olive oil.
-The latter’s is 390 to 468 degrees while EVOO’s smoke point is anywhere from 350 to 410 degrees.
-The smoke point just refers to a fat or oil’s burning point, or when you’ll see the most smoke.
+EVOO food oil does have a somewhat lower smoke point than standard olive oil.
+The latter is 390 to 468 degrees, while EVOO’s smoke point is anywhere from 350 to 410 degrees.
+The smoke point just refers to a fat or oil’s burning point, or when the most smoke can be seen.

 Manufacturers know how many people have hopped on the EVOO bandwagon.
 That’s why, unfortunately, sometimes you’ll find fake EVOO on the market.
 It’s labeled as being extra virgin, and it sure looks like the real deal, but as for its quality and taste?
 It’s definitely not EVOO.

-Here are some methods to try so you can confirm whether your EVOO is a fake or as legit as it gets:
+Here are some methods to try to confirm whether the EVOO is fake or as legit as it gets:

-• Taste it: Sometimes the easiest way to spot a fake is to try the olive oil for yourself.
+• Taste it: Sometimes, the easiest way to spot a fake is to try the olive oil for yourself.
 If it’s got the flavor profile we’ve talked about throughout this article, then it could be true EVOO.
-If something tastes off, then you’ve got reason to be suspicious.
+If something tastes off, then there is a reason to be suspicious.

 • Check the price: Very expensive EVOO is a red flag, as is olive oil that’s too cheap.
-We’d recommend you don’t buy either.
-The former is ripping you off and the latter is almost definitely not EVOO.
+Don’t buy either.
+The former may be a ripoff, and the latter is almost definitely not EVOO.

-• Spot the seal: If you’ve purchased real EVOO, it will have a seal from the COOC or a related organization.
+• Spot the seal: Real EVOO will have a seal from the COOC or a related organization.
 No seal, no legit EVOO.

-• Find the name of the mill or estate: If you can clearly see the name of the mill or estate where the EVOO was produced, then you more than likely have authentic EVOO.
-You should also see a harvest date instead of a bottled on or best buy date or in addition to these.
+• Find the name of the mill or estate: The name of the mill or estate where the EVOO was produced should be clearly visible.
+If this is the case, it is more likely that it is authentic EVOO.
+There should also be a harvest date instead of a bottled or best buy date or, in addition to these, which is described in more detail below.

 If you still have some EVOO left over and dinnertime is over, don’t despair.
 You can use EVOO and most other olive oil for non-edible purposes as well.
 These include the following: